danielbodnar/awesome-stars/BY-LANG.md

 - [dolanmiu/docx](https://github.com/dolanmiu/docx) - Easily generate and modify .docx files with JS/TS with a nice declarative API.
 Works for Node and on the Browser.
 - [surrealdb/surrealist](https://github.com/surrealdb/surrealist) - Surrealist is the ultimate way to visually manage your SurrealDB database
 - [clerk/javascript](https://github.com/clerk/javascript) - Official Javascript repository for Clerk authentication
-- [wandb/openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.
 - [sinclairzx81/typebox-codegen](https://github.com/sinclairzx81/typebox-codegen) - Code Generation for TypeBox Types
 - [cdimascio/express-openapi-validator](https://github.com/cdimascio/express-openapi-validator) - 🦋 Auto-validates api requests, responses, and securities using ExpressJS and an OpenAPI 3.x specification
 - [foxel/openapi3-typescript-codegen](https://github.com/foxel/openapi3-typescript-codegen) - typescript codegen for OpenAPI 3